14 Feb Permanent makeup or tattoo removal – Laser or Remover?

 I explain all this to those professionals who say “I will use a remover in case I screwed it up”.
 Dear masters!
 If you admit even the thought of a poor-quality result – do not undertake the procedure!
 There are no eraser, which will be able to fix your flaws in a second.
 It does not exist and it is unlikely to be invented!

-We work on the skin, it is paper.
+We work on the skin, ang it is not paper.
 We must be 100% sure of the chosen shape, color, technique.
 It’s like a surgeon – you have no right to make a mistake!
 The same applies to the correction of someone else’s work.
 You need to learn to remove and overlap the permanent makeup as well.

 Note: in this article we will focus on the CRC remover and the latest generation neodymium lasers.
 There are a lot of removers on the market and new ones appear every year.
 But many years of experience show us that there is nothing better than the classic methods, tested over the years.
 Regarding the CRC remover, there are indisputable advantages: it removes the whole range of pigments of any origin, contains non-aggressive acids, almost does not traumatize the skin and does not cause long-term healing with the formation of terrible crusts.
 Again, customer safety comes first – the remover is certified and manufactured in the USA.